the novel, literature and other arts, cultural studies, gender studies, higher education administration, alternative academic careers

 I am a musicologist specializing in cultural studies of early modern English music, music and disability studies, and the historiography of early music.
 I am currently pursuing an alternative academic career as an adjunct professor in New York City, a freelance editor and professional indexer, and I own and operate and teach private and small group music lessons at Stellar Music Space in Brooklyn, NYC.
 I am also a certified yoga teacher specialising in modifications and routines for chronic pain and disabilities.

-Ben Carver teaches literature and theory at Aarhus University in Denmark.
+Ben Carver teaches academic writing at the European University Institute in Florence.
 He writes about speculative fiction, and his recent book (Palgrave) on alternate history in nineteenth-century thought and writing has been described by Fredric Jameson as a “stimulating history of plural virtualities that demonstrates how poetic our prosaic 19th century was in fact, and how productively it confronted its own unrealized possibilities.”
-He is now working on a project on conspiracy culture and literary form.
+He is now co-editing a volume on Literary Form and Conspiracy Culture and working on various related projects.